 Ghosts' Simon Farnaby, Ghost Stories' Kobna Holdbrook-Smith, Stath Lets Flats' Ellie White, Wednesday's Murray McArthur and Doctor Who actor Tracy Ifeachor will also star in as-yet-undisclosed roles alongside comedian Isy Suttie, making Wonka an unofficial Peep Show reunion alongside Colman and Joseph.

-Wonka is set to be directed by Paul King, who has previously worked on films including Paddington and its 2017 sequel, and Bunny and the Bull.
+Wonka was directed by Paul King, who has previously worked on films including Paddington and its 2017 sequel, and Bunny and the Bull.

 King was officially announced as the film’s director back in early 2021, alongside the announcement of the film’s new title.